 Feel free to email me on firstname.lastname@example.org with any other questions.
 I look forward to hearing from you when you are ready.

 How do I book an introductory session?

-Next I'll send you details of how to pay to book your session and a very short registration form where I ask for your contact details and date of birth.
+A few days before your appointment I'll send you a very short registration form where I ask for your contact details and date of birth.
 There a couple of other documents I send for you to look over which explain things like confidentiality and what I do keep our work professional and ethical.

 I look forward to hearing from you and meeting you soon.